-In 2011, a group of psychologists lead by Terrie Moffitt, PhD, took a look at the lives of 1,000 children from their birth through to their age 32.
+In 2011, a group of psychologists led by Terrie Moffitt, Ph.D., took a look at the lives of 1,000 children from their birth through to their age 32.
 All of them were born in 1972–1973, in Dunedin, New Zealand.

 The researchers gathered reports from the observers, teachers, parents, and the children themselves at ages 3, 5, 7, 9, and 11, and combined these into a single composite measure of self-control.
 Overall, the girls had higher levels of willpower.
 Also, children from well-off families had better self-control.

-When the children reached 32 years of age, the researchers assessed their heart, lungs, teeth and sex related health.
+When the children reached 32 years of age, the researchers assessed their heart, lungs, teeth, and sex-related health.
 They underwent laboratory tests and doctor examinations for metabolic status (as thyroid hormones, blood sugars and lipids, weight and belly fat), breathing capacity, tooth decay, sexual diseases.
-Everyone had a check for their C-reactive protein level too, that gives an idea into the inflammation going on in the body.
+Everyone had a check for their C-reactive protein level too, which gives an idea of the inflammation going on in the body.

-In final analysis, they found a few surprising (and a few not so surprising) things:
+In the final analysis, they found a few surprising (and a few not so surprising) things:

 - Low self-control children were not more depressed than others

 - Poor self-control kids had higher risks of alcohol dependence and drug problems

 - As adults, children with low self-control were battling financial difficulties and credit problems